-- It is important that when we come up against a problem that we are honest with ourselves in our criticism.
-It does not help to avoid criticising our tools, others either or to be overly judgemental.
+It is important that when we come up against a problem, we are honest with ourselves in our criticism.
+It does not help to avoid criticising our tools, or others either, or to be overly judgmental.
 Be constructively critical and work around a problem if necessary.
-The real world is not precise by comparison with any virtual world (software), solutions come from out of a range of uncertainties.
-But you do have to make assumptions that many things are certain then test those assumptions and change them.
+The real world is of raw materials is not precise by comparison with purchased components and software, solutions come from out of a range of uncertainties.
+But you do have to make assumptions that many things are certain, then keep testing those assumptions, changing them as necessary.

-- Concentrate on one aspect for a while but periodically break-off, reassess you priorities, and work on what becomes the new highest priority also work on some of the low priority issues periodically rather than neglect them altogether.
+Concentrate on one aspect for a while but periodically break off, reassess your priorities, and work on what becomes the new highest priority also work on some of the low-priority issues periodically rather than neglect them altogether.
 Reassess your priorities every two weeks or at a convenient breakpoint.
-This is called prato-analysis, or more commonly summarised as the 70% of the costs of problems are caused by 30% of the problems - 70/30 rule, which fits to all sorts of things.
-But do not break off to the point that it is prevarication - you just have to keep your head down and resolve them often.
+This is called Pareto analysis, or more commonly summarised as the 70% of the costs of problems are caused by 30% of the problems - 70/30 rule, which fits all sorts of things.
+But do not break off to the point that it is prevarication, but do have breaks - you just have to keep your head down and resolve them often.

 List and priorities;

-- As part of analysing your list later you may chose to discount or add items, or make a more detailed note.
+As part of analysing your list later, you may choose to discount or add items, or make a more detailed note.

 Choice of, What to do with the list;

-1. Deal with each item in order then put a line through the item or defer for now and skip to the next item.
+1. Deal with each item in order they were listed, then put a line through the item or defer for now and skip to the next item.
 This is a good approach for managing the work within any project.
-Such as software writing or electronics design and you can add things to the list as you review it.
+Such as software writing or electronics design, and you can add things to the list as you review it.

 A system with a fault is first splitting in half,